 Yes, but if that person is not on your family's account information, we need written permission from you before it happens.
 But don't fret!
 This is simple and can be done online in seconds!
 Fill out our Permission to Pick Up Form here, or find it under our "Student Resources" tab at the top of our website.

 14. When do campers get to take their artwork home?

-With the exception of the Sculpture and the Pottery camps that have items created with ceramic clay that needs to dry and then be fired in a kiln, campers will be able to take all their artwork and creations home on the last day of camp.
+With the exception of the Pottery camps that have items created with ceramic clay that needs to dry and then be fired in a kiln, campers will be able to take all their artwork and creations home on the last day of camp.

 We hope these have been helpful!
 Have more questions that weren't answered here?
 Feel free to email us at MuseoArtAcademy@live.com or give us a call at 425-391-0244.